cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 [//]: # (- Don't bring kitties!)
 [//]: # (- Don't finish without a Q&A!)

-# How to start
+# How to Start

-The best way to start is a technical presentation with a **promise**.
+The best way to start a technical presentation is with a **factual promise**.
-You want to tell people what they're going to know at the end of your presentation something new they didn't know at the beginning.
+You want to explicitly tell people that they're going to know something new at the end of your presentation that they didn't know at the beginning.
-For example, you can say something like: "At the end of this `X` minutes, you will know things about `Y` you didn't know, and something among those new things will make a difference for you in `Z`."
+For example, you can claim something like: "At the end of this `X` minutes, you will know things about `Y` you didn't know, and something among those new things will make a difference for you in `Z`."
-This is statement simple and powerful.
+This is a simple and powerful statement.
-Make sure to craft a clear hook for your audience, so they know exactly the reason for being there.
+Make sure to deliver your crafted hook loud and clear to the audience, so they know exactly the reason for being there.

-Alternatively, you can start with a **story**.
+Alternatively, you can start with a **hilarious story**.
 The easiest subjects to start with are stories about your practical experience with some modern technology or tool.
 For example, something like “How Docker Helps Us Optimize Delivery” or “Apache Spark Issues We Have Dealt With.”
 Describe what you've done on a recent project and what you've learned from it.